kumu/docs/guides/legends.md

 For a full list of legend icons you can add, [jump to the legend reference](#legend-reference).

 The legend entries added from the decoration builder will be listed in the Basic Editor among other existing decorations.
 Decorations that are labelled with bold text are the ones that appear in your legend, and you can click the pencil icon <i class="fa fa-pencil"></i> next to a decoration to edit it and its legend label.
-Or, click the <span style="color: darkred; font-weight: 700;">x</span> to delete a decoration and its legend label.

 ![Existing decorations for network map](/images/existing-decorations-scale.png)

+#### Removing legend entries

+Legend entries added using the **Color by** tool can only be removed by [defining your own color palette](/guides/color-reference.html#defining-your-own-color-palette) or [deleting the field values](/guides/fields.html#deleting-field-values) that you don't want to see.

+If you used the decoration builder to add a legend entry, you can go to the existing decorations section, click the pencil icon <i class="fa fa-pencil">  </i> next to the decoration, and clear out the Label for Legend box.
+This will remove the legend item, but keep the decoration—if you'd rather delete both, you can click the delete icon <i class="fa fa-remove" style="color: darkred;">  </i> in the existing decorations section.

+Some legend entries get added automatically when you apply different [templates](/guides/templates.html).
+Here's how to delete those entries:
+- **Person** and **Organization** entries (stakeholder template): follow the guide to [delete field values](/guides/fields.html#deleting-field-values).
+- **Opposite** entry (system template): Open your [default settings](/guides/default-settings.html), and, in the **Template settings** section, clear out the "Opposite connection label" box and click **SAVE** at the bottom.

 ## Add legend entries through the Advanced Editor

-If you're working on decorations in the [Advanced Editor](/overview/view-editors.md#advanced-editor), you can add a comment above a decoration to tell Kumu that it should be included in the legend.
+If you're working on decorations in the [Advanced Editor](/overview/view-editors.html#advanced-editor), you can add a comment above a decoration to tell Kumu that it should be included in the legend.
 The syntax is:

 ```
 /* entry-type: Entry Label */